alina-z7/SweetEscape-Airlines-Booking-System/README.md

 ## License

-This project is licensed under the LUC - specify the license you choose.
+This project is licensed under the LUC

 ---

-In the "Project Diagram" section, you can provide a link to an online diagram or image that visually represents the project's architecture and component relationships.
-This will help recruiters quickly grasp the project's complexity and your team's technical prowess.